sanyaade-teachings/arduino-app-cli/docs/app-specification.md

 Optionally, a `requirements.txt` with additional python package dependencies to be installed.

 ### Other
-The folder can be added to the folder structure
+Other sub-folders or files can be added to the app folder.
+The reserved folder names are `sketch` and `python`.
+The reserved file names are `app.yaml` and `sketch.yaml`.